Information on traineeships for the academic year 2017 to 2018

 Traineeships were introduced in 2013 and further information about the policy, the content of the programme and details on work experience arrangements are available on GOV.UK.

 There are no unique provider eligibility requirements for traineeships.
 Previous requirements for providers to deliver – being Ofsted grade ‘Outstanding’ or ‘Good’ - were removed with effect from 1 February 2016.

 Funding for traineeships

-Traineeships are funded as study programmes on a per student basis.
-Further information is available in the EFA Funding guidance.
+16 to 19 traineeships are funded as study programmes on a per student basis.
+Further information is available in the ESFA Funding guidance.
 The unique characteristics of a traineeship are: